 - a charity needs to be settled for at least 2 years in order to register the RO in China;

 - the foundation in China will be considered a legal entity in the country of origins.

 If your NGO meets the above-cited criteria, the Overseas NGO Administration Office which is part of the Public Security Department of the Provincial People’s Government in China will deal with the paperwork and the applications in this matter.
 This institution will determine whether your foundation may activate in China or not.

 Do I need a bank account for my NGO in China?

 Yes, if your application for setting up a Chinese foundation has been approved, you may open a bank account, apply for a tax registration number and a seal.
 We mention that a power of attorney is necessary for opening the RO in China under which your foundation will activate.

 If you would like to start a business in China or if you want to set up a foundation in China, please feel free to talk to our company formation representatives.

 What other documents do I need for opening an NGO in China?

-Foreign charity organizations who decide for NGOs in China must provide the articles of association and proof that they have been running for at least two years in the country of origins.
+Foreign charity organizations who decide for NGOs in China must provide articles of association and proof that they have been running for at least two years in the country of origin.
 A statement of a clear criminal record of the representative of the NGO needs to be considered at the time you wish to register the charity.
 All the documents need to be notarized to a public notary in China.

 Feel free to contact our company incorporation specialists in China and ask about how you can set up a Chinese foundation.
 We can also help you open a WFOE in China.